spryker/docker-sdk/docs/02-development/06-running-tests.md

 ## Activating the testing mode and running tests

-To activate the testing mode, do one of the following:
+You can activate the testing mode in one of the following ways:

 * Switch the running environment into the testing mode without rebuilding containers.
 * Rebuild containers and run an environment with the testing mode activated.
 * Rebuild containers and restart your environment with the testing mode activated.

-### Activating testing mode on your running environment
+### Activating the testing mode in a running environment

-To activate the testing mode on your running environment and enter CLI container:
+1. Activate the testing mode in a running environment and enter the CLI container:
 ```bash
 docker/sdk testing
 ```

-Now, in the CLI container, you can run Codeception:
+2. In the CLI container, run Codeception:
 ```bash
 codecept run
 ```
+{% info_block infoBox "" %}

-Same as with other CLI commands, you can run the above in a single command, e.g. `docker/sdk testing codecept run`.
+Same as other CLI commands, you can run the preceding commands as a single command: `docker/sdk testing codecept run`.

+{% endinfo_block %}

-### Run / resrart your environment in a testing mode
+### Running or restarting an environment in the testing mode

-1. Restart all containers in testing mode:
+1. Restart all containers in the testing mode:

 ```bash
 docker/sdk up -t
 ```

 2. Switch to the CLI container:
 ```bash
 docker/sdk cli -t
 ```

 3. Run Codeception:
 ```bash
 codecept run